ZhengPeng7/Python-OpenCV/README.md

 # Python-OpenCV
-Process the leaf with OpenCV in Python.
+Process the leaf with OpenCV in Python.:rainbow: